top of page

 Key Takeaways:

 Wondering if a property you own or manage is near electrical infrastructure or has potential for renewable energy leasing?
-Grab a free LandApp Property Report to see solar and wind value index scores, or go Pro for $6/month to generate unlimited reports.
+Get a free LandApp Property Report to see solar and wind value index scores, or go Pro for $6/month to generate unlimited reports.

-Imagine a world without supersonic internet, life-saving medical equipment, or the instant gratification of push-button appliances- that would be a world devoid of the power grid's intricate reach.
 The electric grid, a vast network of interconnected power lines and infrastructure, is the backbone of modern societies, ensuring the reliable delivery of electricity to homes, businesses, and industries.

-History of the U.S. Power Grid
+The Start of the U.S. Power Grid

-The history of the U.S. power grid can be traced back to the early days of electricity when pioneers like Thomas Edison and Nikola Tesla laid the foundation for what would become one of the greatest engineering feats in history.
 In 1882, New York City- dubbed the “city that never sleeps”-was illuminated for the first time by Thomas Edison’s Pearl Street Station, the nation’s first commercial power plant.
 Serving Manhattan’s financial district, it sparked an electricity revolution that rapidly spread across the U.S. Soon after, a wave of innovations laid the foundation for the modern power grid.

 Expansion and Growth of the U.S. Power Grid